 Not really.
-I was an editor and I edited most of my own movies, but when I was on the set, I wasn’t thinking about that.
+I was an editor and I edited most of my own movies, but I wasn’t thinking about that when I was on the set.

 How did you work with your actors?
 Did you have a specific approach or working method?

 No, because whatever I did, I didn’t do it consciously.
 I didn’t think about it.
 I didn’t analyze it.
 Later in my career, when my movies came out on DVD or Blu-ray, I saw interviews with some of the people I worked with.
 Millie Perkins [Jack Nicholson’s co-star in “The Shooting” and “Ride in the Whirlwind,” both 1966] told a lot about my direction because I didn’t know what I was doing.
 She said that whenever she would ask me a question, I would always say, ‘I don’t know.’
 I wouldn’t even answer her question [laughs].
 So that was my first insight.
 I think I worked from my instincts.
 I didn’t think about things too much.

 I usually cast actors from their look, from their appearance, and then I was always surprised because they were so inspired.
 I didn’t expect that.
 The most surprising actress I worked with was Shannyn Sossamon [“Road to Nowhere”].
 I cast her because she looked apart, and when she turned out to be so brilliant, it was a pleasure, but it was also surprising.
 And I thought there was a little bit of Laurie Bird in her [1953-1975, actress who appeared in “Two-Lane Blacktop” and “Cockfighter”]; quite a bit of Shannyn’s dialogue even comes from things I remember from Laurie when we did “Two-Lane Blacktop” and “Cockfighter” together.

 You have worked with a lot of amazing people.
 You even turned James Taylor into a magnificent actor.